ivanisidrowu/palumu/README.md

 ## Contribution
 Contributions are always welcome.
 If you have any ideas or suggestions, you can contact me or create a github issue.

+## Sample videos and images
+I do not own the videos and images.
+I use these videos and images from http://www.sample-videos.com/